CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 ---

 NEVER CHANGE CODE WHEN ASKED A QUESTION, OR DISCUSSING A PROBLEM.
-ALWAYS ASK FOR PERMISSION BEFORE EDITING, MOVING OR DELETING FILES.
+ASK FOR SPECIAL PERMISSON IF MOVING OR DELETING FILES.
 FOLLOW ALL INSTRUCTIONS IN THIS FILE TO THE LETTER.

 # Background